NURS FPX 9904 Assessment 2 Project Summary Report

 Model for Improvement

+The aim is to improve HCPs’ MOA knowledge, attitudes, and behaviors regarding SDB screening and management.
+Others include promoting screening for SDB among the population, particularly in primary care practices, enhanced diagnostic algorithms and accuracies of SDB diagnosis, and better overall management and referral for patients with SDB.
 Milestones will be used to track performance improvement intervention outcomes using KPIs.
-These KPIs consist of: a % increase in the identified patients with SDB, enhanced efficacy and expeditiousness of SDB diagnosis, patient benefits such as decreased symptoms and increased quality of life, as well as the PPS and PPI questionnaires depicting the knowledge and satisfaction of the healthcare providers on their capability in managing the SDB patients.
+These KPIs consist of a % increase in the identified patients with SDB, enhanced efficacy and expeditiousness of SDB diagnosis, patient benefits such as decreased symptoms and increased quality of life, as well as the PPS and PPI questionnaires depicting the knowledge and satisfaction of the healthcare providers on their capability in managing the SDB patients.

 Looking at the evidence and the nature of practice that have been made in similar settings, the following modifications will be made.
-Some of these include workshops, online courses, and other education resources for healthcare providers, continuing medical education (CME) for SDB and sleep disorders guidelines, developing and distributing standardised protocols for SDB screening, implementing SDB screening tools into EHR systems to make screening easier, and having follow-up sessions that are often structured for feedback and troubleshooting any issues concerning the screening process.
+Some of these include workshops, online courses, and other education resources for healthcare providers, continuing medical education (CME) for SDB and sleep disorders guidelines, developing and distributing standardized protocols for SDB screening, implementing SDB screening tools into EHR systems to make screening easier, and having follow-up sessions that are often structured for feedback and troubleshooting any issues concerning the screening process.

 Sustainability and Scalability